-I’m going to be honest here and say that I always hoped one day my house would appear in a magazine.
-Month after month I would flip through different shelter magazines and think to myself, “my house is as nice as that one” what do I have to do to get my own house published!
+I'm going to be honest here and say that I always hoped one day my house would appear in a magazine.
+Month after month I would flip through different shelter magazines and think to myself, "my house is as nice as that one" what do I have to do to get my own house published!
 Well, apparently starting a blog and posting countless photos of your house is a pretty good way to go about it.
+Then one day last year, I received a comment on my blog from none other than House & Home editor Suzanne Dimma.
+I almost fell off my chair.
+Suzanne Dimma was reading my blog!

 Not long after that, we began a conversation about photographing my house for the magazine.
 What you may not know about publications like House & Home is that they shoot houses months and sometimes years in advance.
 Most of the Christmas and holiday houses you see are shot the year before they appear in the magazine the same goes for many of the summer and cottage issues which are shot the summer previous to the ones you see them in.
 We ran through about three different possible scenarios including shooting my house at Christmas time before we settled on a spring shoot for the Makeovers issue.
 The entire process took about nine months to figure out!